Define Workflows in a Way That Can Actually Run Reliably

 Press enter or space to select an edge.
 You can then press delete to remove it or escape to cancel.

-In RoboHen, the workflow definition is not a sketch or a reference.
-It is the single source of truth.
+In RoboHen, the workflow is not a diagram for reference.
+It is

 Once a workflow is defined